SPONSOR F.A.Q.

 COMMUNICATION

 Yes!
-Writing letters and sending cards and photos is a great way to build a personal relationship and offer encouragement to the child you sponsor.
-There are currently two ways to write letters.
+Writing letters and sending cards and photos is a way to build a relationship and offer much-needed encouragement and hope to the child you sponsor.
+We offer the convenience of writing to the child you sponsor online.
+You may go to ncm.org/account to access your online account, where you can draft and send letters electronically.

-For the safety and protection of both you and the child you sponsor, we keep all personal contact information confidential, and unsupervised communication with the child is strictly prohibited.
-We ask that you not share personal contact information, including your email or phone number.
-Any communication using social media sites or instant messaging systems is also strictly prohibited.
+Any communication using social media sites or instant messaging systems is strictly prohibited.
 If the child you sponsor contacts you through prohibited channels, please notify our office immediately.
 Any violations of this policy could jeopardize the eligibility of the sponsorship.

 You may send flat items such as paper bookmarks, stickers, and musical greeting cards to the child you sponsor.
 However, we are unable to send other gifts.
 We are also unable to accept monetary gifts outside of your monthly sponsorship contribution.
 Additional monetary gifts can disrupt the economic structure of the child development center or a child’s home and damage the integrity of the program by creating the appearance that certain children are favored over others.